markomanninen/calchylus/README.rst

 starting point for a mini programming language.
-Via custom macros representing well known Lambda forms, ``calchylus`` provides all necessary elements for boolean, positive integer, and list data types as well as conditionals, loops, variable setters, imperative do structure, logical connectives, arithmetic operators, and exemplary functions calculating summation, factorial, and nth fibonacci number.
+Via custom macros representing well known Lambda forms, ``calchylus`` provides all necessary elements for boolean, positive integer, and list data types as well as conditionals, loops, variable setters, imperative do structure, logical connectives, and arithmetic operators.
+Also, exemplary functions calculating summation, factorial, and nth fibonacci number are provided.
 You can build upon that, for example `real numbers <https://cs.stackexchange.com/questions/2272/representing-negative-and-complex-numbers-using-lambda-calculus?noredirect=1&lq=1>`__, even negative complex numbers if that makes any sense.
 Your imagination is really the only limit.

-Finally, when investigating the open source ``calchylus`` implementation that is hosted on `GitHub <https://github.com/markomanninen/calchylus>`__, one can expect to get a good understanding of the combinatory logic, not the least of the fixed point combinator or shortly, ϒ combinator.
+Finally, when investigating the open source ``calchylus`` implementation that is hosted on `GitHub <https://github.com/markomanninen/calchylus>`__, one can expect to get a good understanding of the higher order functions and the `combinatory logic <https://en.wikipedia.org/wiki/Combinatory_logic>`__, not the least of the fixed point combinator or shortly, ϒ combinator.

 Quick start